JJ/hoborg/text/text.md

 either, right?
 You have been there, Gummy?
 That might account for your lack of hair, for sure!

 "Hey, hey, hey.
-No need to make a racket out of this. " I stopped and started to fold them with exaggerated care while looking at them.
+No need to make a racket out of this."
+Boris told me and I stopped and started to fold the papers with exaggerated care while looking at them.
 I really didn't know what to do.
 I'd have to hire a band of rustlers to get the iron dummy out of here.
 Disappointment probably crept to my face, and Boris said